-You need to feel sure you’re making the right choice with your new media agency, so naturally you’ll have questions.
-For your convenience, we’ve compiled a list of the most frequently asked – but if you still need answers, simply get in touch with our team and we’ll be happy to help.
+You want to be equipped with all the information you need when deciding on which media agency and channels to work with, so naturally you’ll have questions.
+For your convenience, we’ve compiled a list of the most frequently asked – but if you still need answers, simply get in touch with our team.

 Questions about Guerillascope